-Understanding the distinction is essential for accurate market analysis:
+Understanding the distinction is the foundation of accurate market analysis:

 | Classification | Definition | Market Impact |